-A South Side funeral home becomes a hub of Chicago's gun violence scourge
+She embalmed her own nephew and learned to shoot.
+A Chicago funeral home copes with gun violence

 It had been Chicago's record-setting violence -- and the threat it implied for her and, perhaps, her 5-year-old son -- that had prompted Sutton last year to seek a concealed carry permit.

-"If I was going to be a victim, it was going to be a battle," she said, her face framed by flowing dreadlocks.
+"If I was going to be a victim, it was going to be a battle," she said.

-But in that moment, during the shooting exam, Sutton's mind swung to her work as chief embalmer at Leak & Sons Funeral Home, one of the oldest on the South Side, where killings have grown notoriously vicious.
+But in that moment, during the shooting exam, Sutton's mind swung to her work as chief embalmer at Leak & Sons Funeral Home, one of the oldest on the South Side, where slayings have grown notoriously vicious.

-For those who know its curtained parlors and mustard-colored halls, the city's murder tally is not only a number.
+For those who know Leak & Sons' curtained parlors and mustard-colored halls, the city's murder tally is not only a number.

 There's the young trauma physician, whose own brother was fatally shot and who laments the many funerals he has attended there.
 And the octogenarian funeral director, who as often as three times every week greets parents who have lost sons and daughters to gun violence.
 And the grieving mother, preparing to bury a teenager next to his sister, murdered years earlier in an infamous crime.